idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 ## Build Libraries

 !style! halign=left
-With the `~/offline` directory available in your target machine's home directory, we can now build PETSc, libMesh, and MOOSE, using your MPI Wrapper/Compiler established in earlier steps.
+With `~/projects/moose` and `~/projects/downloads` directories available on the target machine, we can now build PETSc, libMesh and MOOSE, using your MPI Wrapper/Compiler established in earlier steps.
 !style-end!

 #### Verify MPI